Skip to main content

 # See below for additional note on UNIX socket permission

-- id: "phpfpm"
+- type: "phpfpm"

 instance: "NAME_ASSOCIATED_WITH_YOUR_ADDITIONAL_SERVICE"